Delft-RCafe/resources/index.md

   * [revealjs](https://github.com/rstudio/revealjs) (see [slides](https://github.com/bebatut-slides/2019) by Bérénice Batut)
   * [remark](https://github.com/gnab/remark)
   * [slidev](https://github.com/slidevjs/slidev)
-* Add alt-text to code chunks (using option fig.alt =) (see [slides](https://encuesta-user2021-en.netlify.app/#6) by Virginia A. García Alonso et al. for great examples of alt-text using xarigan)
+* Add alt-text to code chunks (using option fig.alt =)
+    * see [slides](https://encuesta-user2021-en.netlify.app/#6) by Virginia A. García Alonso et al. for great examples of alt-text using xarigan)
+    * see [slides](https://github.com/spcanelon/csvConf2021) by Silvia Canelón and Liz Hare on accessibility
 * Add emojis using the [emo package](https://github.com/hadley/emo) (use ji_name or the [emojilib](https://unpkg.com/emojilib@3.0.4/dist/emoji-en-US.json) for an overview of available emojis)
 * [Deploying xaringan Slides with GitHub Pages](https://rviews.rstudio.com/2021/11/18/deploying-xaringan-slides-a-ten-step-github-pages-workflow/)